FebinRukfan/AppleNews/README.md

 # AppleNews

-This is an iOS app with SwiftUI that consumes new data in list and shows the details in a web view
+This is an iOS app with SwiftUI that consumes news data from public API in a list view and shows the details of the news in a web view.